smangul1/undergraduates-in-genomics/README.md

-## Catalogue of resources providing first-time learners with basic knowledge of command line
+## Catalogue of resources aimed at addressing the teaching-research divide in computational genomics

 While the benefits of undergraduate research experiences (UREs) are recognized for undergraduates, the advantages of UREs for graduate students, post-doctoral scholars, and faculty are not clearly outlined.
 The analysis of genomic data is particularly well-suited for successful involvement of undergraduates.